TeamPuzel/SonicEngine/README.md

 - (Windows) Press F1 to toggle fullscreen since afaik the OS doesn't handle that at user-level.
 - (Development) Press R to hot reload object classes (Windows only, on UNIX a reload will automatically signal the binary)

-There were no other abilities in Sonic 1 yet.

 ---

 ## Project structure